Home » Water Filtration » RO Filtration » 5 Ways to Tell if Your RO Membrane is Bad

 Last Updated on

-The average lifespan of an RO membrane is one to two years and they don’t require regular maintenance.
-However, it’s not uncommon for them to wear out and stop working as they should.
+The average lifespan of an RO membrane is 1-2 years, and it doesn’t typically require regular maintenance.
+However, it’s not uncommon for it to wear out and stop working properly.

 If you suspect that’s the case with yours, we’re here to help you out.
 Below are tell-tale signs that your RO membrane needs replacing:

-1. Discoloration Is a Sign of Bad Membrane
+1. Discoloration Is a Sign of a Bad Membrane

 As the membrane filters incoming water, impurities in the water are left behind and coat its contact surface.
 If these impurities aren’t removed or regularly washed away during the RO process, they can build up and change the color of the membrane.